-New homes in Havant
+New Homes in Havant

 Offering a brilliant location on the south coast of England next door to Waterlooville, Havant is a desirable place to live in the South East.
-Nestled in the south-eastern corner of Hampshire close to the border with West Sussex, new homes in Havant are just across the Langstone Bridge from Hayling Island
+Nestled in the south-eastern corner of Hampshire close to the border with West Sussex, new homes in Havant are just across the Langstone Bridge from Hayling Island.

 With Portsmouth only six miles away and Southampton just a short drive in the car, Chichester is also less than 10 miles from town.
 Whether you’re staying close to home to enjoy the local seaside charms or heading over to Brighton for the day, don’t miss our developments closest to Havant below.